nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **Task**

-Task class is the fundamental block of the whole task manager.
+The Task class is the fundamental block of the task manager.
 Each Task instance holds the specifications of one task.

-Task is an abstract class, and it has three subclasses, namely FloatingTask (task with no date time), DeadlineTask (task with a deadline), and EventTask (task with a starting time and an ending time).
+Task is an abstract class, and it has three subclasses, namely FloatingTask (task with no datetime information), DeadlineTask (task with a deadline), and EventTask (task with a starting time and an ending time).
 Each subclass has a unique constructor which will initiate the name and tag information of one task with the given information.
 The constructor also needs date time information based on the type of the task.
 For EventTask, the constructor will check whether the ending time is after the starting time.
 If not, an IllegalValueException will be thrown.

 **Filter**